strumer69/Art_of_HPC/README.md

 * Each process then scales its value by this sum. -->  xi ′ ← xi/ξ --> answer: ex3.2.1.cpp
   - learn how to have organized printOut by using MPI_Barrier
   - also how to correctly use double to have nonzero scaling.
-* Compute the sum of the scaled numbers --> ξ ′ = ∑ xi ′ and check that it is 1.
+* Compute the sum of the scaled numbers --> ξ ′ = ∑ xi ′ and check that it is 1. --> answer: ex3.2.2.cpp